kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: JobSets, ReplicatedJobs

- This annotation can be set on a JobSet or a ReplicatedJob template to ensure exclusive job placement per topology group.
+You can set this annotation on a JobSet or a ReplicatedJob template to ensure exclusive job placement per topology group.
+JobSet and ReplicaSet are extension APIs that you can deploy into your Kubernetes cluster.

 ### alpha.jobset.sigs.k8s.io/node-selector